|Before the Event

 minimum of 360km.
 RUSA's Arrow has the same provisions.
 RUSA also offers the Dart (13½ hours, 200km minimum) and

 |· What is a Populaire? - A

-same rules and using the same kind of control cards as brevets.
+same rules and using the same kind of proof of passage as brevets.

 |· Learn about Brevets - Populaires

 let you learn how brevets work, get inside tips from brevet

 veterans, and train up for brevet-distance events in the spring.